rohan-varma/rohan-varma.github.io/_posts/2018-2-19-Batch-Norm.md

 A lot of this has to do with the sheer size of the network - obviously as you multiply numbers less than zero together over and over, they’ll converge to zero, and that’s partially why network architectures such as InceptionV3 insert auxiliary classifiers after layers earlier on in their network, so there’s a stronger gradient signal back propagated during the first few epochs of training.

 However, there’s also a more subtle issue that leads to this problem of vanishing activations and gradients.
 It has to do with the initialization of the weights in each layer of our network, and the subsequent distributions of the activations in our network.
-Understanding this issue is key to understanding why batch normalization helps fix this issue.
+Understanding this issue is key to understanding why batch normalization is now a staple in training deep networks.

 First, we can write some code to generate some random data, and forward it through a dummy deep neural network: